pavanvidem/training-material/topics/microbiome/tutorials/metagenomics-binning/maxbin2_version.md

-## MaxBin2

-In this tutorial version we will learn how to use MaxBin2 {%cite maxbin2015%} through Galaxy.
-MaxBin2 is an automated metagenomic binning tool that uses an Expectation-Maximization algorithm to group contigs into genome bins based on abundance, tetranucleotide frequency, and single-copy marker genes.

 ## Bin contigs using MaxBin2

+**MaxBin2** ({% cite maxbin2015 %}) is an automated metagenomic binning tool that uses an Expectation-Maximization algorithm to group contigs into genome bins based on abundance, tetranucleotide frequency, and single-copy marker genes.

+The first step when using tools like MetaBAT or MaxBin2 is to compute contig depths from the raw alignment data.
+Both tools require per-contig depth tables as input, as their binning algorithms rely on summarized coverage statistics at the contig level.
+However, standard BAM files store read-level alignment information, which must first be processed to generate the necessary contig-level coverage data.
+This preprocessing step ensures compatibility with the input requirements of these binning tools.
 > <hands-on-title> Calculate contig depths </hands-on-title>
 >
 > 1. {% tool [Calculate contig depths](toolshed.g2.bx.psu.edu/repos/iuc/metabat2_jgi_summarize_bam_contig_depths/metabat2_jgi_summarize_bam_contig_depths/2.17+galaxy0) %} with the following parameters: